Skip to main content

 The Balanced Gamer’s Quest: How I Stopped Grinding Myself into Dust and Finally Leveled Up IRL

 I used to believe that a balanced gaming lifestyle was a myth invented by people who didn’t understand raiding.
 My life was a single, infinite quest: log in, grind reputation, push mythic keys, repeat.
 I wore my /played time like a badge of honor.
-But then my body crashed, my partner walked out, and I found myself staring at a login screen with hands that wouldn’t stop shaking.
+But then my body crashed, and I found myself staring at a login screen with hands that wouldn’t stop shaking.

 That was the moment my real quest began.
 Not to quit gaming, I’d rather delete my entire Steam library than surrender the worlds I love, but to rebuild my whole approach.
 To find a system that made me stronger outside the game, so I could show up sharper inside it.
 This is my walkthrough.